 God wasn’t just getting the message out, He was building Noah’s character!
 Noah really had to learn to just trust in God and not to get upset when people around him didn’t like him, or made fun of what he was doing.
 He had to learn how to stand alone.

 Are you able to stand alone?
 It’s not easy to do.
 But the only person God can save today is the person who, like Noah, can stand alone.
 His story emphasizes the fact that in times of crisis, only a few remain with God.
 Until Jesus Christ returns, God’s Church will never have a large number of members.

 Amid indescribable evil, very few are willing to stand up for God if it means having to stand alone.

 When I was a teen, I remember convincing myself that I was different.
 I didn’t want to be a conformist; I wanted to be different from the “normal” kids.
 But I was actually conforming to the ideas of my friends.

-When it came to music, I remember there were specific music bands and songs my friends enjoyed that I convinced myself I liked, in order to fit in.
-I wasn’t nutty about the songs—but I would listen and keep listening until it kind of sunk in.
+When it came to music, I remember there were specific bands and songs my friends enjoyed that I convinced myself I liked in order to fit in.
+I wasn’t nutty about the songs—but I would listen and keep listening until I grew accustomed to them.

-The fact is, we don’t stop thinking that way when we get out of our teenage years.
+The fact is, we don’t stop thinking that way when we grow older.
 But that pressure to fit in can be more intense while you are a teen.

 This is one of the biggest tests God gives us in life!